DESIGNERS PROFILE

 Yolansa Tong

-She sees knitting as both the foundation of her creative practice and a medium through which she explores and expresses the fashion world.
+She regards knitting as both the foundation of her creative practice and a medium through which she explores and expresses the fashion world.
 The fusion of traditional craftsmanship with the style and sensibilities of modern women lies at the heart of each seasonal collection.

 “Amazing Cut” is organized by the Textile Council of Hong Kong with the Cultural and Creative Industries Development Agency (CCIDA) of the Hong Kong SAR Government as the lead sponsor.
 First broadcast on Television Broadcasts Limited (TVB) in 2024, it became Hong Kong’s first reality TV program dedicated to highlighting the talents of local fashion designers.
 The show aims to discover and showcase Hong Kong’s creative potential and craftsmanship, offering emerging designers a platform to reach millions of viewers across Hong Kong and the Greater Bay Area—greatly enhancing their public recognition.